More foods can affect your health or your baby's than you might realize. Find out what foods to avoid during pregnancy.By Mayo Clinic Staff

 Consider the risks.
-Mothers who drink alcohol have a higher risk of miscarriage and stillbirth.
-Too much alcohol during pregnancy can result in fetal alcohol syndrome, which can cause facial deformities, heart defects and mental retardation.
-Even moderate drinking can impact your baby's brain development.
+Drinking alcohol during pregnancy leads to a higher risk of miscarriage and stillbirth.
+Drinking alcohol may also result in fetal alcohol syndrome, which can cause facial deformities and intellectual disability.

 If you're concerned about alcohol you drank before you knew you were pregnant or you think you need help to stop drinking, consult your health care provider.

 Jan.
 22, 2022

 - Prenatal care.
 Office on Women's Health. https://www.womenshealth.gov/a-z-topics/prenatal-care.
 Accessed Jan.
 6, 2022.

 - Meat poultry and seafood from food safety for moms to be.
 U.S. Food and Drug Administration. https://www.fda.gov/food/people-risk-foodborne-illness/meat-poultry-seafood-food-safety-moms-be.
 Accessed Jan.
 6, 2022.

 - Selecting and serving fresh and frozen seafood safely.
 U.S. Food and Drug Administration. https://www.fda.gov/food/buy-store-serve-safe-food/selecting-and-serving-fresh-and-frozen-seafood-safely.
 Accessed Jan.
 6, 2022.